Australia Investing $377 Million To Protect Great Barrier Reef

 A little more than 11 percent of the money will go to federal and park agencies "to expand environmental management and compliance operations on the Reef," the government says.

-The $444 million Australian dollars ($335 million) heading to the Great Barrier Reef Foundation represents a substantial investment for the nonprofit.
-In 2016, the most recent year for which full financial details are available, the foundation reported just over $8 million Australian dollars ($6 million) in revenue.
+The AU$444 million ($335 million) heading to the Great Barrier Reef Foundation represents a substantial investment for the nonprofit.
+In 2016, the most recent year for which full financial details are available, the foundation reported just over AU$8 million ($6 million) in revenue.

 The new funding allocation is "the single largest funding commitment ever for reef conservation and management in Australia's history," Josh Frydenberg, the federal environment and energy minister, writes in an op-ed on Sunday.
-It builds on an existing plan to allocate $2 billion Australian dollars ($1.5 billion) over the course of the next decade to research and management along the reef.
+It builds on an existing plan to allocate AU$2 billion ($1.5 billion) over the course of the next decade to research and management along the reef.

 The reef is a "critical natural asset," the government says, "providing $6.4 billion ($4.8 billion) a year to the Queensland and Australian economies."
 It also supports 64,000 jobs, the government says.